snaits/FireSense/README.md

 # FireSense
-A python script for reading temperatures off a DS18B20 sensor and posting them to Firebase (http://www.firebase.org).
+A python script for reading temperatures off a DS18B20 sensor and posting them to a given url, for instance  [Firebase](http://www.firebase.org).
 Primarily intended for Raspberry Pi GPIO.

 ##Prerequisites
 * Python